Writing: How We Do, Be, & Make in the World

-[For more on integrating story techniques, check out “Adding the Storyteller’s Tools to Your Writer’s Toolbox,” “Movies Explain the World of Writing,” or “The Narrative Effect.”]
+[For more on integrating story techniques, check out “Adding the Storyteller’s Tools to Your Writer’s Toolbox,” “Liven It Up with Anecdotes,” or “The Narrative Effect.”]

 The twitchy spotlight never improved during that January show.
 Its glow continued to bumble across the stage like an intoxicated firefly.
 But as far as Seinfeld and his audience were concerned, the situation had been resolved by converting it into humor.

 That’s the power of language to do things, be things, and make things in the world.
 That’s the power our writing can have when we master language/writing as a resource.